 Nomenclature of Vitamins.
 Most of the names for vitamins and related compounds that are accepted by the Editors are those recommended by the IUNS Committee on Nomenclature.
-See Nutr.
+These have been published in Nutr.
 Abstr.
 Rev., 1970, 40, 395.

-Previous name Vitamin A1 Retinene or retinal Vitamin A acid Vitamin A2 or 3-dehydroretinol Retinene 2 or 3-dehydroretinal Vitamin D2 or calciferol Vitamin D_3 Vitamins E Vitamin K1 or phylloquinone Vitamin K2 series Vitamin K3, menadione or menaphthone Vitamin B1, aneurin(e) or thiamine Vitamine B2 or riboflavine Nicotinic acid or niacin Niacinamide or nicotinic acid amide Folic acid or folacin(e) Vitamin B_6 , adermin or pyridoxol Pyridoxal Pyridoxamine Vitamin B12 or cobalamin Vitamin B{12a} , B{12b} or hydroxocobamide Vitamin B{12c} Inositol or meso-inositol Pantothenic acid Biotin Choline p-Aminobenzoic acid Vitamin C or L-ascorbic acid
+Previous name Vitamin A1 Retinene or retinal Vitamin A acid Vitamin A2 or 3-dehydroretinol Retinene 2 or 3-dehydroretinal Vitamin D2 or calciferol Vitamin D_a Vitamins E Vitamin K1 or phylloquinone Vitamin K2 series Vitamin K3, menadione or menaphthone Vitamin B1, aneurin(e) or thiamine Vitamin B2 or riboflavine Nicotinic acid or niacin Niacinamide or nicotinic acid amide Folic acid or folacin(e) Vitamin B6, adermin or pyridoxol Pyridoxal Pyridoxamine Vitamin B12 or cobalamin Vitamin B{12a} , B{12b} or hydroxocobamide Vitamin B{12c} Inositol or meso-inositol Pantothenic acid Biotin Choline p-Aminobenzoic acid Vitamin C or L-ascorbic acid L-dehydroascorbic acid

-L-dehydroascorbic acid